-112. The rules on automated calls - that is, calls made by an automated dialling system which play a recorded message - are stricter.
+- 123. The rules on automated calls that is, calls made by an automated dialling system which play a recorded message are stricter.
 Organisations can only make automated marketing calls to people who have specifically consented to receiving automated calls from them.
 Consent to receive live calls is not sufficient.
 Indirect consent (ie consent originally given to a third party) is also unlikely to be sufficient.
-See the section above on what counts as consent.

-- 113. All automated calls must give the identity of the caller, and a contact address or freephone number. - 114.
+See the section above on what counts as consent. - 124.
+All automated calls must give the identity of the caller, and a contact address or freephone number.
+Organisations must allow their number (or an alternative contact number) to be displayed to the person receiving the call. - 125.
 Note that there is no need to screen against the TPS when making automated calls.
 It makes no difference whether or not a number is registered with the TPS.
 Even if the number is not on the TPS list, that call cannot be made without the person's consent.